Types of Computer Keyboard: Features, Examples & Pictures

 - Dell Inspiron Laptop Keyboard: It has white lights and is easy to use at night.

-An AZERTY keyboard is a special type of keyboard.
-It is mostly used in France and Belgium.
+An AZERTY keyboard is mostly used in France and Belgium.
 It looks like a QWERTY keyboard, but some letters are in different places.
-The first six letters on the top row are A, Z, E, R, T, and Y. That’s why we call it AZERTY.
-This keyboard helps people type in the French language easily.
+The first six letters on the top row are A, Z, E, R, T, and Y. This helps people type in French more easily.

 - Logitech K120 AZERTY: It is simple and good for everyday typing.